unicode-org/message-format-wg/exploration/maintaining-registry.md

 > but it is not universally available and could represent a barrier to adoption
 > if normatively required.

-Any registry entry goes through a development process that includes these levels of maturity:
+All `Standard`, `Optional`, and Unicode namespace function or option specifications goes through a development process that includes these levels of maturity:

 1. **Proposed** The _function_ or _option_, along with necessary documentation, has been proposed for inclusion in a future release.
 2. **Accepted** The _function_ or _option_ has been accepted but is not yet released.
    During this period, changes can still be made.
 3. **Released** The _function_ or _option_ is accepted as of a given LDML release that MUST be specified.
-   1. **Deprecated** The _function_ or _option_ was previously _released_ but has been deprecated.
+4. **Deprecated** The _function_ or _option_ was previously _released_ but has been deprecated.
-      Implementations are still required to support deprecated items in the default registry.
+   Implementations are still required to support `Standard` functions or options that are deprecated.
-4. **Rejected** The _function_ or _option_ was considered and rejected by the MF2 WG and/or the CLDR-TC.
+5. **Rejected** The _function_ or _option_ was considered and rejected by the MF2 WG and/or the CLDR-TC.
-   Such items are not part of any registry, but might be maintained for historical reference.
+   Such items are not part of any standard, but might be maintained for historical reference.

-A proposal can seek to modify an existing entry in a given registry.
+A proposal can seek to modify an existing function.
-For example, if a _function_ `:foo` existed in the RGI registry, a proposal to add an _option_ `bar` to this function would take the form of a proposal to alter the existing registration of `:foo`.
+For example, if a _function_ `:foo` were an `Optional` function in the LDMLxx release, a proposal to add an _option_ `bar` to this function would take the form of a proposal to alter the existing specification of `:foo`.
 Multiple proposals can exist for a given _function_ or _option_.

-### Registry process
+### Process

-Proposals for registration are made via issues in a unicode-org github repo using a specific template TBD.
+Proposals for additions are made via pull requests in a unicode-org github repo using a specific template TBD.
+Proposals for changes are made via pull requests in a unicode-org github repo using a specific template TBD against the existing specification for the function or option.

 Proposals must be made at least _x months_ prior to the release date to be included in a specific LDML release.